danielbangm/Extracting-File/README.md

 <img src="https://shorturl.at/kDMN6" />
 </p>

-<h1>Setup map in Azure sentinel with Latitude and Longitude</h1>
+<h1>Watch LIVE ATTACKS on my Map Azure Sentinel</h1>

 I will download a powershell script from github to run in our Honeypot virtual machine to capture all event logs.
 For that, we will turn off windows defender firewall on vm first.

 <h2>Objectives</h2>

+-  setting up map Azure Sentinel
--  Understanding event logs
+-  Extracting fields to sort data from custom logs
 -  Understanding the use of windows Defender Firewall
 -  Gain a better understanding of how to run a script with powershell ISE

 <h2>Environments and Technologies Used</h2>

 - Virtual Machine(Honeypot-vm)
-- Windows Defender Firewall
-- Event logs
+- Azure Sentil
 - PowerShell ISE
 - Remote Desktop